michhood622/DO-k8s-appdeploy/README.md

 Create the CSI(Container Storage Interface) token secret in kube-system

-Need to goto Digital Ocean and create an API Token [here](https://cloud.digitalocean.com/account/api/tokens)
+First you need to goto Digital Ocean and create an API Token [here](https://cloud.digitalocean.com/account/api/tokens)

 Add the aforemetioned Token to the manifests/token-secret.yaml file and apply